 New York City firemen are one of the few groups of people left in the country that will retire with an employer sponsored monthly pension.
-However, there are a lot of different avenues for additional savings along the way.
-Firemen can defer extra money into the pension plan and/or fund for retirement through Deferred Compensation, since the FDNY offers both a 457(b) plan a 401(k) plan.
+However, there are a lot of different avenues for additional savings from an FDNY salary, and benefits along the way.
+FDNY pension options allow firemen to defer extra money into their FDNY retirement pension plan and/or fund for retirement through Deferred Compensation, since the FDNY offers both a 457(b) plan a 401(k) plan.
 Navigating the FDNY retirement system can seem overwhelming, but RMR can help pick the best vehicles to fund retirement.
 We consider everything from taxes and insurance to timing and restrictions.
-We want to support you in the decision-making process to create realistic, successful goals for your service retirement.
+We want to support you in the decision-making process to create realistic, successful goals for your pension fund, and service retirement.

 Make A Timeline

 The most important thing to do is plan.
 We start by helping you draw up an income timeline using their pension.
 One of the biggest concerns here is that there is no cost of living adjustment on pensions.
-Often, retiring firefighters are just about 50 years old; this calls for different retirement considerations than a typical 67-year-old corporate retiree.
-Retiring service members have a lot more retired years to consider and plan for.
+Often in fire departments, retiring firefighters are just about 50 years old; this calls for different retirement considerations than a typical 67-year-old corporate retiree.
+Retiring service members have a lot more retired years to consider and plan for, so FDNY retirement plans must be tailored to fit.

 We know that FDNY members need to have a different mindset when planning for retirement.
 So, we do comparisons with take-home pay while you’re still on the job.
 This usually involves your static pension number and date of retirement, with an added inflation factor to predict and prepare for the future.
 Running these numbers out over five year increments can show you what contribution your pension needs today in order to keep the same lifestyle.
 We consider multiple factors, including family expenses, social security and mortgage terms, to help solidify your financial timeline.
 This way, we can best examine your current and future costs to determine how the FDNY retirement benefits will work for you.